-Lawyers are ranked No. 1 as the Best Social Service Job in the 2019 U.S. News and World report best job rankings.
-But becoming a lawyer is no walk in the park.
+Lawyers are ranked fourth as the Best Social Service Job in the 2020 U.S. News and World report best job rankings.
+But, becoming a lawyer is no walk in the park.
 This job requires years of education that can come at a high cost.
-Understanding the lawyer job outlook should be a top priority before heading off to law school.
+Understanding the lawyer job outlook should be a top priority for future law students.

 The lawyer job market can fluctuate based on the need (demand) for lawyers and how many lawyers are out there working (supply).